 In celebration of Teacher’s Day, I want to celebrate teachers who hear, understand, inspire and believe in their students.
 You do not go unnoticed for the mark you have made in many young lives and students around the world will forever be grateful to you.

-For the purposes of privacy, I have altered the names of my teachers.
+For privacy purposes, I have altered the names of my teachers.

 - To Ms Begum Who Always Believed in Me and Stood Up for Me

 Ms Begum was one of several teachers at our Islamic School.
 I was the top student there and one of the top students in primary school too.
 But my reserve and quiet nature resulted in me often being overlooked.
 Heck, I used to walk out of classes sometimes at my primary school and get away with it, that’s how little they noticed me.
 But not Ms Begum.
 Ms Begum was my champion, my advocate.
 She once gave me extra dessert for my good work which made me feel incredibly special considering she was quite the disciplined and stern teacher.

 One day, I was contrary.
 I got into a tumultuous row with another teacher at Islamic School who was also Ms Begum’s mother.
 I cannot remember what started it, but I know what heated it – I was called a “street kid.”
 Granted, I didn’t argue like a “sophisticated, young lady” – I was both crying and yelling – , and, of course, I didn’t argue like one either.
 Because I wasn’t one, and neither were the other students.
 We were from the heart of the East End, not the West End of London.
 Naturally, I was kicked out.
 However, behind the scenes, Ms Begum fought to turn that permanent expulsion into a temporary suspension.
 Eventually, I was back at Islamic School, performed very well and fell in love with my religion.